zahlio/scrapoxy/docs/standard/providers/vscale/index.rst

 Open :code:`conf.json`::

   {
-    "providers": {
+    "providers": [
       "type": "vscale",
-      "vscale": {
       "token": "YOUR PERSONAL TOKEN",
       "region": "YOUR REGION (could be: msk0, spb0)", "name": "YOUR SERVER NAME",
       "sshKeyName": "YOUR SSH KEY (could be: mykey)", "plan": "YOUR PLAN (could be: small)"
-      }
-    }
+    ]
   },

 And update config with your parameters.